Gunfire in Guinea-Bissau capital prompts coup fears | DW | 01.02.2022

 In its own statement, ECOWAS said it "condemns this coup attempt and holds the military responsible for the bodily integrity of President Umaro Sissoco Embalo and the members of his government."

-Guinea-Bissau has long suffered under official corruption as well as the violence that comes from drug trafficking.
-Due to graft and lax law enforcement, the country is used as a transit point for cocaine on the way to Europe from South America.
+Guinea-Bissau has long suffered from official corruption, as well as the violence that comes with drug trafficking.
+Because of graft and lax law enforcement, the country is used as a transit point for cocaine on the way to Europe from South America.

 es/nm (AP, Reuters)